jhskrt/dark-and-darker-damage-calculater/README.md

 ## Update Log 更新日誌

-V1.0.0 update physical damage formula
+V1.0.0 Update physical damage formula

-V2.0.0 update magic damage formula
+V2.0.0 Update magic damage formula

+V2.0.1 Added that if the input format is incorrect, an error will be displayed